 - 1. Complete course(s) offered by the H. Wayne Huizenga College of Business and Entrepreneurship; - 2.
 Take a required course through a regionally accredited institution with prior course approval in writing from the H. Wayne Huizenga College of Business and Entrepreneurship (students who have completed a course outside of the country may have to provide a NACES translation of the course description or syllabus if additional information is required.
 Students selecting this option must complete the requirements within their first two semesters with HCBE.
 After the second semester, courses must be completed with HCBE.
-Official transcripts must be sent to the university and imaged into the student file for review.
-Students will not be permitted to register for classes until the transcripts have been received and imaged into the student account.
-Seat availability is not guaranteed.
-This policy will be strictly enforced; - 3.
+Official transcripts must be sent to the university and imaged into the student file for review. - 3.
 Complete a proficiency examination administered by a testing organization that has national recognition, such as CLEP and DANTES.
 Students selecting this option must complete the requirements within their first two semesters with HCBE.
 After the second semester, courses must be completed with HCBE.
 Official transcripts must be received by the office of Academic Advising one week prior to students seeking to register for courses requiring the prerequisite requirement. - 4.
 Students in the Master of Accounting program who have an earned Bachelor's degree in Accounting with grades of C or higher, from a regionally accredited institution and is a licensed CPA, can have the 10 year time limit waived for all prerequisite courses with the exception of ACT 5731.